A brief introduction to the Brecon & Monmouthshire Canal

 Dragonfly Cruises offers public boat trips as well as private hire, with a boat that is wheelchair accessible, ensuring everyone can enjoy the beauty of the canal.

-For longer stays, Beacon Park Boats provides a fleet of luxury narrowboats at Llangattock, allowing you to fully immerse yourself in the canal experience.
+Beacon Park Day Boats provide a fleet of luxury electric day boats for hire at Llangattock, allowing you to fully immerse yourself in the canal experience.

 Whether you’re seeking a day of adventure or a week of relaxation, the Brecon & Monmouthshire Canal has something to offer.
 Its tranquil waters, stunning autumn scenery, and charming towns make it a perfect destination for an unforgettable experience.